top of page

 No, it is not necessary to have your hospital notes.
 However, if you wish to include them in your debrief, this is absolutely fine.

-If you do not have a copy of your notes, see the Hospital Services page for details on how to request this.
-As Birth Reflections Jersey is a private company, I cannot access your notes any other way as this would be a data protection breech.
+If you do not have a copy of your notes, you can request them online.
+As Birth Reflections Jersey is a private company, I cannot access your notes any other way as this would be a data protection breach.

 4